 The CDC recommends that those who suffer sexual assault get testing for both C. trachomatis and N. gonorrhea as they are most frequently transmitted in that situation, and the victim can get treatment if they test positive.

-Heterosexual males who are active in sex on the other hand were not recommended for screening by those same groups.
-Doctors may use their judgement though and consider risks such as the prevalence of cases of STD in the area.
+Heterosexual males who are active in sex, on the other hand, were not recommended for screening by those same groups.
+Doctors may use their judgment though and consider risks such as the prevalence of cases of STD in the area.
 The CDC does recommend that gay men engaged in sex get screened once a year.

 Increased Risk For Gonorrhea